 - In the midst of the destruction of his nation and his own personal suffering, Jeremiah faithfully proclaimed the word of the LORD for 50 years. - Jesus has been present with him since before he was born.
 Jeremiah said, at his call to ministry, "the word of the LORD came to me saying, 'before I formed you in the womb I knew you, before you were born I set you apart; I appointed you as a prophet to the nations."
+Jeremiah 1:4-5

-Jer.
-1:4, 5 - As Jeremiah wept over unfaithful Jerusalem, Jesus too would weep.
-Matthew 23:37, 38 - As Jeremiah, surrounded by hopelessness, had proclaimed hope, Jesus would be the fulfillment of that hope. - The LORD, the Living Word, spoke through the unheeded prophet, Jeremiah, of a new covenant. - Jesus is the fulfillment of that new covenant. - "The Spirit of Christ" (1 Peter 1:11), was, in Jeremiah, pointing forward to a greater prophet, a faithful priest and a righteous King. - Through Jeremiah's ministry was added the promise of a better covenant.
+- As Jeremiah wept over unfaithful Jerusalem, Jesus too would weep.
+Matthew 23:37-38; Luke 19:41-44 - As Jeremiah, surrounded by hopelessness, had proclaimed hope, Jesus would be the fulfillment of all hope. - The LORD, the Living Word, spoke through the unheeded prophet, Jeremiah, of a new covenant. - Jesus is the fulfillment of that new covenant. - "The Spirit of Christ" (1 Peter 1:11), was in Jeremiah, pointing forward to a greater prophet, a faithful priest and a righteous King. - Through Jeremiah's ministry was added the promise of a better covenant.